 Alternatively, it would be possible to create a “demo” portfolio for a non-Manufacturer Finance Company that contains a more even distribution of agreements for the cars of all manufacturers with 15% of agreements being in arrears and a majority of Hire Purchase agreements.

-It would have been possible to create most of the database using the ETL functionality and the embedded “M” language in Power BI Desktop but it was quicker for me to create it in MS Access 2016 (decades of experience) and not in the desktop (one years’ experience).
+It would have been possible to create most of the database using the ETL functionality and the embedded “M” language in Microsoft Power BI but it was quicker for me to create it in Microsoft Access (decades of experience) and not in the Microsoft Power BI Desktop (one years’ experience).

 Image 1.
-MS Access creation of the “demo” database
+Microsoft Access creation of the “demo” database

 Here’s hoping that this was of interest.
 If you have any questions feel free to contact me at firstname.lastname@example.org